Philes Ongori: Career

 Her opening race of the 2009 season came at the Ras Al Khaimah Half Marathon and she improved her best time to 1:07:50 to take third place.
 In May she won at the Sotokoto Safari Half Marathon in Kenya, defeating Helena Kiprop in the process.
 At the Kenyan Track and Field Championships she was third over 10,000 m, behind Linet Masai and Lineth Chepkurui.
 Her performances gained her selection for the 2009 IAAF World Half Marathon Championships and although Mary Keitany went on to take a clear victory, Ongori beat Aberu Kebede in a sprint finish for the silver medal.
 This helped Kenya to the women's team title at the event.

 The Abu Dhabi Half Marathon was her major race in 2010 and she was the runner-up behind teammate Keitany.
 In March the following year Ongori she ran at the Paris Half Marathon, but was again second-best behind a fellow Kenyan, this time Peninah Arusei.
 Ongori made her marathon debut in April 2011 at the Rotterdam Marathon and she outran the more experienced Hilda Kibet in the final stages to win the race in a quick first-time run of 2:24:20 hours.
 She was the first Kenyan finisher at the World 10K Bangalore, taking fifth place behind Ethiopian women.
 She won the Berlin Half Marathon in April 2012, beating Helah Kiprop by one second at the line, then won the Yangzhou Jianzhen International Half Marathon at the end of the month.
 She was second at the Sotokoto Safari Half Marathon in June, but missed the rest of the season.

 She opened 2013 with runner-up finishes at Berlin Half Marathon and the Prague Marathon.
 She was fifth at the Yokohama Women's Marathon.

 Her elder brother Peter Isaboke Mogere was also a runner.
 On 19 March 2010 he collapsed and died after finishing a 5000 metres heat at Ruring'u Stadium, Nyeri.

+She has been based in Ontario, Canada since 2023.